What is a Resolution of Necessity (RON)?

 California Code of Civil Procedure: Section 1245.230

-California law mentions four particular criteria that must be fulfilled by a government agency to adopt a necessity resolution.
-Section 1245.230 of the California Code of Civil Procedure says that a necessity resolution can only be implemented if:
+California Code of Civil Procedure Section 1245.230 provides that a necessity resolution can only be implemented if:

 - The project for which the property is to be purchased is deemed necessary;